Question: What are Ackees?

 The reason I say some is that the Caribbean population consists of many islands, e.g. Barbados, Cuba, Dominica, Grenada, Jamaica, Trinidad and Tobago, St. Vincent, Montserrat, etc., etc.

-I took a considerable amount of time to understand that each of the islands has its own culture, way of talking, and most importantly, different eating habits and dishes.
+I took a considerable amount of time to understand that each of the islands has its own culture, a way of talking, and most importantly, different eating habits and dishes.

 So the question came to me from SOME: